205: Rocket Attack USA

-Whoa, peach loaf (?) is make Tor woozy.
+Whoa, Peach Blow Fizz make Tor woozy.

+A Peach Blow Fizz is a cocktail involving gin, lemon juice, cream, sugar, soda water, and mashed up peaches–although strawberries are often used instead, and it's still called a Peach Blow Fizz.
 Tor Johnson (1903-1971) was a Swedish wrestler and “actor” who was often a staple of Ed Wood’s films.
 Tor appeared in several MST3K episodes, including Show 320, The Unearthly.

-Drunken Russian pig asks for a Long Island Iced Tea.
+The fat drunken Russian pig asks for a Long Island Iced Tea.

 Long Island Iced Tea is an alcoholic beverage made with vodka, gin, tequila, rum, triple sec, sour mix, and cola.
 It looks and tastes remarkably like iced tea, thus the name.
 The drink’s minute quantity of mixer versus its high volume of distilled spirits gives it an alcohol concentration of approximately 22 percent, making it a popular choice among bar-brawl, arrest, vomit, and hangover enthusiasts.

 Dear Penthouse.
 I never thought I’d be writing you, but I met this college girl from Minsk.